UTNkar/documentation/content/infrastructure/loopia.md

 - utnarm.com
 - utnarm.se

-Most DNS entries are thus also managed at Loopia, except for *utn.se*, *utnarm.se* and *es20.se* which are managed at [CloudFlare](/infrastructure/cloudflare).
-This means that the subdomain records for them at loopia don't have any effect and don't work.
+While most DNS records for these domains are managed at Loopia, the DNS records for *utn.se*, *utnarm.se*, and *es20.se* are controlled via [CloudFlare](./cloudflare).
+As a result, any subdomain records for these particular domains set at Loopia will not take effect and are inoperative.